facebook/fresco/docs/_docs/00-concepts.md

 ## Drawees

 Drawees are spaces in which images are rendered.
-These are made up of three components, like an Model-View-Controller framework.
+These are made up of three components, like a Model-View-Controller (MVC) framework.

 ### DraweeView